Aryanjstar/Darwix/README.md

 - ⚠️ **Key will be rotated after evaluation** for security
 - 🔒 **Enterprise-level security** and compliance

-### **For Judges: API Key Access**

-**The `.env` file with working API credentials is provided in the ZIP submission.** GitHub's security prevented pushing the API key to the public repository (which is good security practice), but the complete working project with credentials is available in the ZIP file for evaluation.

 ### **Why Azure OpenAI?**

 - **Reliability**: Production-grade uptime and consistency